d2l-ai/d2l-en/chapter_multilayer-perceptrons/numerical-stability-and-init.md

 One way of addressing, or at least mitigating the issues raised above is through careful initialization of the weight vectors.
-This way we can ensure that (at least initially) the gradients do not vanish a and that they maintain a reasonable scale where the network weights do not diverge.
+This way we can ensure that (at least initially) the gradients do not vanish and that they maintain a reasonable scale where the network weights do not diverge.
 Additional care during optimization and suitable regularization